euniceyl/p4-autocomplete/README.md

 ## Part 4: Finish Implementing `topMatches` in `BinarySearchAutocomplete`

-Once you've implemented the methods in class `BinarySearchLibrary`, you'll still need to implement code for `topMatches` in the `BinarySearchAutocomplete` class -- a method required as specified in the `Autocompletor` interface.
-The other methods in `BinarySearchAutocomplete` are written, though two rely on the code you implemented in `BinarySearchLibrary`.
+We now implement code for `topMatches` in the `BinarySearchAutocomplete` class -- a method required in the `Autocompletor` interface.

-There is a comment in the `topMatches` method indicating where you need to add more to complete the implementation.
-You can expand below for more details on the code already written in `topMatches` that you do not need to change.

 <details>
-<summary>Expand for details on code already written in topMatches</summary>
+<summary>Expand for details on topMatches</summary>

-Code in static methods `firstIndexOf` and `lastIndexOf` is written to use the API exported by `BinarySearchLibrary`.
-You'll see that the `Term[]` parameter to these methods is transformed to a `List<Term>` since that's the type of parameter that must be passed to `BinarySearchLibrary` methods.

-You'll also see a `Term` object called `dummy` created from the `String` passed to `topMatches`.
+Code in static methods `firstIndexOf` and `lastIndexOf` is written to use the API exported by `BinarySearchLibrary`. `Term[]` parameter to these methods is transformed to a `List<Term>` since that's the type of parameter that must be passed to `BinarySearchLibrary` methods.
+The `Term` object called `dummy` created from the `String` is passed to `topMatches`.
 The weight for the `Term` doesn't matter since only the `String` field of the `Term` is used in `firstIndex` and `lastIndex` calls.

 </details>

-The `topMatches` method requires that you return the weightiest `k` matches that match `prefix` that's a parameter to `topMatches` --- note that `k` is a parameter to the method as well -- in order of weight.
+The `topMatches` method requires that the weightiest `k` matches that match `prefix` that's a parameter to `topMatches` is returned, in order of weight.
 The calls to `firstIndex` and `lastIndex` give the first and last indices of `myTerms` that match.
-The code you write will need to return the `k` greatest `weight` of these in order.
-If there are fewer than `k` matches, it should just return all of the matches in order.
-Expand below for more details on how to do this efficiently using a `PriorityQueue`.
+Our code returns the `k` greatest `weight` of these in order.
+If there are fewer than `k` matches, it returns all of the matches in order.

 <details>
 <summary>Expand for details on efficient implementation of topMatches</summary>